dufferzafar/dufferzafar.github.com/_posts/2026-05-01-qarz-e-hunar.md

 > "Bhai ek org hai jo music ka andha data collect karti hai.
 GSoC karte hain."
 >
 > *(Bro, there's an org that collects insane amounts of music data.
-They do GSoC.)*
+Let's do GSoC.)*

 The org was [MetaBrainz](https://metabrainz.org/).
 I went home that night, found the GSoC ideas page, and got obsessed.
-We already knew about GSoC because [Akif bhai](https://www.linkedin.com/in/akifkhan1/) — a senior at Jamia — had done it the previous year.
-He was the local proof that this was possible for kids like us.
+We already knew the program existed — [Akif bhai](https://www.linkedin.com/in/akifkhan1/), a senior from Jamia, had done GSoC the year before and was our proof that kids like us could get in.

-I applied to MetaBrainz.
-I got in.
+I applied to MetaBrainz and got in.

-My 2014 project was [MusicBrainz Picard](https://picard.musicbrainz.org/) — the cross-platform music tagger.
-I built the website you see at that URL today, and added in-app plugin downloads to Picard itself.
-It was my first foray into Python/Qt desktop apps.
-Robert Kaye — *ruaok*, MetaBrainz's founder — was running things from somewhere in Europe, and the whole community lived on `#metabrainz` and `#musicbrainz` on Freenode.
-My handle was `dufferzafar`.
-Still is.
+My 2014 project was the [MusicBrainz Picard](https://picard.musicbrainz.org/) website — the marketing site that lives at that URL today — plus a feature inside Picard itself: a way to browse and install community plugins from within the app.
+It was my first real exposure to Python/Qt desktop development.
+Robert Kaye — *ruaok*, MetaBrainz's founder — ran the org from somewhere in Europe, and the whole community lived on `#metabrainz` and `#musicbrainz` on Freenode.
+My IRC handle was `dufferzafar`.
+It still is.

-I remember Shivam reading my first IRC messages and laughing the next day:
+A few weeks in, Shivam read my first batch of IRC messages and laughed the next day:

-> "Tu kitna humble hai re. *(How humble you sound, dude.)*"
+> "Tu kitna humble hai re." *(How humble you sound, dude.)*

 I was confused.
-Wasn't that how you talked online?
+Wasn't that just how you talked online?

-It took me years to realize I was IRC-polite in the way only a kid who grew up writing "Respected Sir" at the top of every school exam could be.
-Westerners read it as deferential, weird, very-online-Indian.
-The [Maximilian Hils](https://news.ycombinator.com/item?id=14020814) of the world were used to terse, blunt, "ship it" Slack-speak.
-It was the tiniest cultural friction.
-But it was *there*.
+It took me years to realize I'd been writing on IRC the same way I'd been writing "Respected Sir" at the top of school exams since I was eight.
+The maintainers we were talking to were used to something terser.
+They probably read me as overly formal, slightly off, unmistakably Indian.
+A small friction, but a real one.

 ## dhandhera

-Summer of 2014.
-The work happened from my nani's house in Dhandhera, a small village near Roorkee.
+The work that summer happened from my nani's house in Dhandhera, a small village near Roorkee.

-No AC — just desert coolers humming loud enough to drown the azaan.
-Powercuts, of course.
-I had an MTS dongle for the internet[^mts] and a Dell laptop I'd bought during my first year of BTech.
-Family understood I was "working for Google" — close enough.
+A desert cooler blowing heavenly air.
+Powercuts, naturally.
+I had an MTS dongle for the internet[^mts] and a Dell laptop I'd bought in my first year of BTech.
+The family understood I was "working for Google", which was close enough.

 [^mts]: I lived on a 7 GB/month prepaid plan.
-Monitoring bandwidth was so critical that I [wrote a Linux usage tracker](https://github.com/dufferzafar/netuse) for it because Networx didn't exist for Linux.
+Monitoring bandwidth was critical enough that I [wrote a Linux usage tracker](https://github.com/dufferzafar/netuse) for it, because Networx didn't exist for Linux.
 160 stars later, that repo is a strange little artifact of how thin a thread Indian internet hung from in 2012.

-My schedule was inverted: bath at 10:30 PM, dinner, then sit at the desk till 6 AM.
-The IRC channels were busiest at 2-4 AM IST — that's when the Europeans and Americans were online, which is when my mentors were online, which is when the work happened.
-I'd sleep through the day, wake up around 4 PM, do some goofing around, and start again.
+My schedule was inverted: bath at 10:30 PM, dinner, then the desk until six in the morning.
+IRC was busiest from 2 to 4 AM IST, when the Europeans and Americans were online and my mentors were among them.
+I'd sleep through the day, wake up around 4 PM, mess about for a bit, and start again.

-People in the village would walk past our open gate at strange hours and see me hunched at a screen.
+People in the village would walk past our open gate at odd hours and see me hunched over a screen.
 Some of them asked Guddu:

 > "Tera bhai kya karta rehta hai raat bhar?"
 >